Plainfield couple killed at Central Michigan University remembered at funeral

 "We're praying for the family, the children and the young man that everything will be alright," said Harvey Bond of Broadview Missionary Baptist Church.
 "We'll have to leave it up to God to see them through it."

 Investigators say Davis, Jr., 19, used his father's gun to shoot his parents when they came to pick him up for spring break.
-He had been hospitalized for erratic behavior and was arrested after an extended manhunt.
+He had been hospitalized for erratic behavior the night before the shooting.

 A family friend said relatives still support and love Davis, Jr. despite the circumstances.